filodb/FiloDB/README.md

 Three types of key define the data model of a FiloDB table.

 1. **partition key** - decides how data is going to be distributed across the cluster.
 All data within one partition key is guaranteed to fit on one node.
 May consist of multiple columns.
 2. **segment key** - groups row values into efficient chunks.
 Segments within a partition are sorted by segment key and range scans can be done over segment keys.
+Ideal is > 1000 rows per segment.
 1. **row key**       - acts as a primary key within each partition and decides how data will be sorted within each segment.
 May consist of multiple columns.

 The PRIMARY KEY for FiloDB consists of (partition key, row key).
 When choosing the above values you must make sure the combination of the two are unique.
 No component of a primary key may be null - see the `:getOrElse` function for a way of dealing with null inputs.